zetashift/bioinformatics_algorithms/chapter1.md

 We can re-use the `FrequencyTable` function for this. `FrequencyTable` will produce a frequency table for a given window of a string of length *L*.
-We need to check if there any string keys in the table whose values are equal to *t*.
+We need to check if there are any string keys in the table whose values are equal to *t*.
 These keys that are not present in any other window of *Text* will be added to the output.